ch4inl3ss/dorfctf/PumpkinParty.md

     ["Bobs Bar","Himalaya Hats","Ingrids Imbiss"]

-What happens if we replace the value `registered` with something else, say, a dot?
+What happens if we replace the value `registered` with something else, say, a dot for the current directory?

     curl -u merch_test2:BUYMYSHORTS http://$HOSTIP/merchants/processor.php?a=.

-It yields a list of filenames:
+It yields an array of filenames:

     [".htaccess",".htpasswd","327a6c4304ad5938eaf0efb6cc3e53dc.php","index.php","processor.php","registered"]